HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Introduction

 Ultra-high-energy (UHE) gamma-ray astronomy is providing an unprecedented view into the most powerful particle accelerators within our Galaxy.
 The recent discovery of numerous Galactic sources emitting photons with energies beyond hundreds of tera-electronvolt (TeV) has confirmed that these objects can accelerate particles to peta-electronvolt (PeV) energies, ushering in the era of UHE astronomy \citep{eHWC, UHELHAASO, 1LHAASO, 2eHWC}.

-Pulsar wind nebulae (PWNe) are nebulae inflated by magnetized, relativistic electron winds, powered by the immense rotational energy of rapidly spinning neutron stars.
+Pulsar wind nebulae (PWNe) are nebulae inflated by magnetized, relativistic electrons and positrons (collectively electrons hereafter) winds, powered by the immense rotational energy of rapidly spinning neutron stars.
 These relativistic electrons generate synchrotron radiation in the nebula's magnetic field, seen from radio to X-rays.
 These electrons also upscatter ambient photons (e.g., cosmic microwave background (CMB) photons) to the very-high-energy (VHE) regime via inverse Compton scattering (ICS).
 According to the first catalog of the Large High Altitude Air Shower Observatory (LHAASO), among the 43 UHE sources discovered by LHAASO ($4\sigma$ detection at $E>100~\mathrm{TeV}$), 22 sources are found to be pulsar-associated, including PWNe and pulsar halos \citep{1LHAASO}.
 This suggests that PWNe are a major class of Galactic accelerators emitting UHE gamma rays through ICS.

 A prime example of such an extreme accelerator is the PWN powered by PSR~J1849-0001, G32.64+0.53, which might accelerate particles to the PeV regime.
 The pulsar itself is highly energetic, with a spin-down luminosity of $\dot{E} = 9.8 \times 10^{36}$~erg~s$^{-1}$ \citep{ATNF}.
 The pulsar has a characteristic age of $\tau_c=43~\mathrm{kyr}$, placing it in the class of middle-aged pulsars \citep{ATNF, XrayPWN}.
 Based on the large hydrogen column density derived from X-ray observations, \citet{RXTE} obtained a distance of $7~\mathrm{kpc}$ to the pulsar.
 This distance is also adopted for the modeling in this work.